nazmulidris/r3bl_terminal_async/README.md

 This crate & repo is forked from [rustyline-async](https://github.com/zyansheep/rustyline-async).
 However it has mostly been rewritten and re-architected.
 Here are some changes made to the code:
+- Rearchitect the entire crate from the ground up to operate in a totally different manner than the original.
+All the underlying mental models are different, and simpler.
 - Drop support for all async runtimes other than `tokio`.
 Rewrite all the code for this.
 - Drop crates like `pin-project`, `thingbuf` in favor of `tokio`.
 Rewrite all the code for this.
 - Drop `simplelog` and `log` dependencies.
 Add support for `tokio-tracing`.
 Rewrite all the code for this, and add `tracing_setup.rs`.
-- Rewrite main example `examples/readline.rs` to mimic a real world CLI application.
+- Remove all examples and create new ones to mimic a real world CLI application.
-  Add more examples.
 - Add `spinner_impl`, `readline_impl`, and `public_api` modules.
 - Add tests.